locborgtus/mic/course/2_c/8_array.md

 Also update the `printArray()` function to print only occupied elements.

 Edit your base code to use `initalizeArray()` whenever arrays are created.

+For the following exercises, use 20 as the maximum array size.

 ## Exercise